cbitter78/What-I-am-Learning/books/decisive_how_to_make_better_choices_in_life_and_work.md

 <img src="https://m.media-amazon.com/images/I/41MxlLxhpKL.jpg" alt="Decisive: How to Make Better Choices in Life and Work" style="height:180px;1px solid black"/>
 </a>

+> Being decisive is itself a choice.
+Decisiveness is a way of behaving, not an inherited trait.
+It allows us to make brave and confident choices, not because we know we’ll be right but because it’s better to try and fail than to delay and regret.
+Our decisions will never be perfect, but they can be better.
+Bolder.
+Wiser.
+The right process can steer us toward the right choice.
+And the right choice, at the right moment, can make all the difference.

 ## Notes

 ### Four Villains of Decision Making